zqqiang/nx-web/README.md

 nxManager
 =========

 * This repository is a next generation central manager framework.
-* The target is to make cluster product development very easy and effective.
+* The target is to make cloud product development very easy and effective.
-* Also be used as Android Central Server.
+* Also support mobile device management.

 Table of Contents
 =================